 I am often asked about what type of protein to buy and what the difference is between them.
 In reality the best protein is one you will drink but that being said you want the cleanest, purest and depending on your requirements either a fast or slow digesting protein.
 If the protein tastes good, mixes well and is not chalky or granular then you have the beginnings of a protein that you can integrate into your regular nutritional habits.
 Once you narrow down the range of powders you think you can live with then the different attributes that enhance quality should govern your choice as a high quality protein that tastes bad and blends poorly will not be a good choice for long-term consistent consumption.

 The short answer is often to look for a Hydrolyzed Whey Protein Isolate with a small ingredient list made up of mainly amino acids, nutrients and possibly a sweetener, as amino acids by nature are bitter.
 I don’t like artificial sweeteners in general but this is one place where some dispensation has to be given to find something that you can live with.
 Past that you don’t want to see a bunch of chemical names you can’t identify.
 Proteins that are in a more digestible form reduce the potential for bloating and other intestinal issues.

 That all being considered, there are many choices and some may be considered better than others but in fact some are just different or may achieve a different purpose.
-We are going to focus on the best types of protein for post-workout recovery.

 Some Protein Definitions: